Saffron (singer): Other work

 Sprackling worked with the Cure, appearing on the track "Just Say Yes".
 She had previously featured on the Prodigy's cover of L7's "Fuel My Fire" (from their 1997 album, The Fat of the Land); Deepsky's "Smile" (from the 2002 album, In Silico); Jeff Beck's "Pork-U-Pine" (from the 2003 album, Jeff) and Junkie XL's songs, "Crusher", "Spirits", and "Beauty Never Fades" (from his 2003 album, Radio JXL: A Broadcast from the Computer Hell Cabin).

 On 13 November 2015, Saffron performed a solo show at the 100 Club, London.
 She performed with guitarist Darren Beale and fellow singer Mel Sanson.
 She continues to tour both with Republica and with her solo show, which incorporates special guests.

 In April 2016, Saffron assembled a full solo band consisting of Tony Feedback (Angelic Upstarts, Sham 69, Urban Dogs, UK Subs) on guitar, Piers Gielgud (Meat Beat Manifesto) on bass, Brad Walkhouse on saxophone/horns and Josh Collins (Reverbed) on drums.
 The lineup also occasionally includes Darren Beale (Boomtown Rats) on guitar.
 The band debuted at Polyfest 3 playing a mix of X-ray Spex classics and Republica hits.

-In June 2022 Saffron took part in the Electric Ladies tour along with Toyah and Lene Lovich.
-A proportion of the income from the tour goes towards Hazel O'Connor to help her ongoing recovery from ill health.
+In June 2022 Saffron took part in the Electric Ladies tour along with Toyah Willcox and Lene Lovich.
+A proportion of the income from the tour went towards Hazel O'Connor to help her ongoing recovery from ill health.

 Saffron now works as a mental health nurse as well as continuing to perform with Republica and as a solo artist.